Bifurcations for Hamiltonian systems

+{1.6. \;\bf Further researches.}\; There are a variety of natural continuations to this work: \begin{enumerate} \item[(i)] In order to study the existence of periodic solutions to certain class of scalar delay differential equations, Kaplan and Yorke \cite{KaYo74} introduced a new technique, that is, the original problem was reduced to finding periodic solutions to an associated (generalized) Hamiltonian system.
+Our theorems and methods in this paper can be used to derive some bifurcation results for delay (Hamiltonian) equations (\cite{Lu11}), and for homoclinic orbits of Hamiltonian systems and solutions of other nonlinear (e.g. Dirac and wave) equations.

-\item[(iii)] As done by Ciriza \cite{Cir}, we may generalize results in this paper to Hamiltonian systems on general symplectic manifolds with a parametrized version of Darboux's theorem (cf. \cite[\S9]{SaZe2}).
+\item[(ii)] As done by Ciriza \cite{Cir}, we may generalize results in this paper to Hamiltonian systems on general symplectic manifolds with a parametrized version of Darboux's theorem (cf. \cite[\S9]{SaZe2}).
 We can also combine our methods with that of \cite{KKK}.
-They would appear elsewhere.
+They would appear elsewhere. \end{enumerate}

-\item[(iv)] Our method in this paper can also be used to study bifurcations for homoclinic orbits of Hamiltonian systems and solutions of other nonlinear (e.g. Dirac and wave) equations, see \cite{Lu14}. \end{enumerate}